By Neil Leverett & Ros Satar

 The outbreak has already made its’ mark on the 2020 sporting calendar, with Italy currently the centre of Europe’s growing epidemic.
 With northern regions of the country worst affected, all 22 areas of the country have been hit, prompting unprecedented measures including the closure of schools, universities and indeed the cancellation of sporting events.

-Formula 1 – Grand Prix to start with the Dutch Grand Prix in May
+Formula 1 – Grand Prix put back to June

 With the Wuhan province the source of the initial infection, the Chinese Grand Prix in Shanghai was one of the first events to fall almost a month ago, leaving a one-month gap between the Dutch GP on April 5 and the inaugural Vietnam race on May 3 in the 2020 F1 calendar.